cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 We can use the same approach for SM Storage.
 However, we need to keep few past versions (configurable by user, eg: 10 past versions every 100 blocks) in a form of snapshot.
 Ideally we would like to shift that functionality to a DB engine itself.

 TODO: Verify which DB engines support that.
+I'm pretty confident this (pruning and versioning)can and should be offloaded to a DB engine.
 Otherwise, the solution is to implement a sort of _mark and sweep GC_: once per defined period, a GC will start, mark old objects and prune them.
 This will require encoding a version mechanism in a KV store.